NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/vnc-client-in-browser.md

 At this point, you have a VNC server ready to test with browser-based VNC.
 We recommend performing a brief test with an existing VNC browser to verify any missing packages or configuration changes that might need to be made before continuing.
 Once your VNC server appears as desired, continue with your setup.

-## Configure Cloudflare Tunnel on your machine
+## Configure Khulnasoft Tunnel on your machine

 1. Follow [these instructions](/cloudflare-one/connections/connect-networks/downloads/) to install `cloudflared`.